Study Abroad Program Authorization

 III.
 APPROVAL PROCESS

-Prior to the travel component being set up on the Datatel System, the Faculty Sponsor must complete a “Study Abroad Authorization Form” SAAF, (see instructions and form).
-The SAAF documents that the Faculty Sponsor has gained the approval of his/her College Dean and Campus Provost to offer the program, and provides the Enrollment Services Department and Finance Office the necessary information to create the program on the Datatel System.
-Once the SAAF has the required signatures, the Faculty Sponsor will send a copy to Enrollment Services and to the Finance Office.
-It is the responsibility of the Faculty Sponsor to make sure that both of the departments have received a copy of the SAAF in a timely fashion.
+Prior to the travel component being set up on the Datatel System, the Faculty Sponsor/Program Leader must complete a “Study Abroad Authorization Form” SAAF, (see instructions and form).
+The SAAF documents that the Faculty Sponsor/Program Leader has gained the approval of his/her College Dean and Campus Provost to offer the program, and provides the Enrollment Services Department and Finance Office the necessary information to create the program on the Datatel System.
+Once the SAAF has the required signatures, it must be returned to the Study Abroad Office.
+Copies of the signed form will then be distributed to the Faculty Sponsor/Program Leader, Enrollment Services and the Finance Office.
+It is the Study Abroad Office's responsibility to ensure that copies of the SAAF are sent in a timely fashion to the Finance and Enrollment Services Offices for processing.

 B. Course Management

-Once the Faculty Sponsor obtains an approved SAAF, depending upon whether it is a new course or a continuous term renewal the following steps should be taken.
+Once the Faculty Sponsor/Program Leader obtains an approved SAAF, depending upon whether it is a new course or a continuous term renewal the following steps should be taken.

-· If a new course has a travel component, the completed SAAF form must be attached to the Academic Class Schedule Form when a section is created and remitted to Enrollment Services.
+· If a new course has a travel component, the completed SAAF form must be attached to the Course Authorization Form when a section is created and remitted to Enrollment Services.

 C. Account Creation